alinke5/LDP_eventLog_consolidator/README.md

-# 📊 Lakeflow Declarative Pipeline – DLT Event Log Consolidator
+# 📊 Lakeflow Declarative Pipeline – Event Log Consolidator

-Unify **Delta Live Tables (DLT)** event logs from multiple pipelines into a single analytics-ready layer for monitoring, troubleshooting, and performance insights.
+Unify **LAkeflow Declarative Pipelines (LDP)** event logs from multiple pipelines into a single analytics-ready layer for monitoring, troubleshooting, and performance insights.

 Author: Alex Linke | Sr. Solutions Architect @ Databricks
 ---

 ## 🚀 Overview

-By default, every DLT pipeline writes its own event log table.
+By default, every LDP pipeline writes its own event log table.
 That’s fine for debugging a single pipeline but makes it **hard to see the big picture** across dozens of pipelines.

 This solution: